 1. Academy of Performing Arts

-The Music and Dance Faculty of the Academy of Performing Arts in Prague was established in 1945 as one of the Academy’s three components, following on from the Prague Conservatory master school (the second oldest institution of its kind in Europe).
+The Music and Dance Faculty of the Academy of Performing Arts in Prague was established in 1945 as one of the Academy’s three components, following on from the Prague Conservatory master school, which HAMU describes as the second-oldest institution of its kind in Europe.

 From classical performance to contemporary composition, this institution caters to a broad spectrum of musical interests.
-Students can explore programs in orchestral instruments, vocal performance, and even jazz studies, ensuring that every musical niche finds its place.
+Students can explore areas such as composition, conducting, voice and opera directing, keyboard, wind, string and percussion instruments, chamber music, jazz interpretation, sound design, and music management.

 2. Janáček Academy of Music and Performing Arts

-The Janáček Academy of Music and Performing Arts (JAMU) is a public university in Brno, Czech Republic.
-It was founded in 1947 and named after the Czech composer Leoš Janáček.
-JAMU offers a variety of programs in music, theater, and dance.
-Some of the highest in-demand programs are Composing, Performing, and Musicology.
+The Janáček Academy of Music and Performing Arts (JAMU) is a public higher education institution in Brno, Czech Republic.
+It was founded in 1947 and is closely connected with the legacy of Czech composer Leoš Janáček.
+JAMU provides tertiary education in the arts, including music, theater, dance, and multimedia, through accredited study programs.

-Whereas, Brno, with its wild city life, offers an enriching backdrop for JAMU students.
-The city’s theaters, music venues, and festivals provide an abundance of opportunities for students to look in the arts and gain practical experience.
+Brno, with its lively city life, offers an enriching backdrop for JAMU students.
+The city’s theaters, music venues, and festivals provide many opportunities for students to engage with the arts and gain practical experience.

 3. University of Ostrava